wrussell1999/food-flex-discord/README.md

 ## License
-MIT License for all the code written by me
+MIT License for all the code written by me.